Akuli/python-tutorial/basics/docstrings.md

 - A `"""triple-quoted string"""` string in the beginning of a function, class or file is a docstring.
 It shows up in `help()`.
 - Docstrings are not comments.
-- Usually it's a good idea to add docstrings everywhere
+- Usually it's a good idea to add docstrings everywhere.

 ***